Navya-Manya/RAG/README.md

-# RAG
+# RAG Chat BOT

-The Retrieval Augmented Generation Engine (RAGE) combines LangChain, Streamlit, and Pinecone to create a powerful tool for generating responses based on user queries.
+The Retrieval Augmented Generation Chat Bot combines LangChain, Streamlit, and Pinecone to create a powerful tool for generating responses based on user queries.
 Here's an overview of how it works:

 LangChain: LangChain is a library for building conversational AI systems.
 It provides tools for text processing, document retrieval, embeddings, and more.